Tropical Biodiversity Conservation

-The cornerstone course of the program is ENVS 410 Research in Tropical Ecology (6 quarter credits= 4 semester credits).
+The cornerstone course of the program is ENVS 344 Field Research in Tropical Ecology (6 quarter credits= 4 semester credits).
 Since its inception prominent field biologists, such as Dr. Janette Wallis (University of Oklahoma), Dr. Esteban Sarmiento (American Museum of Natural History), and Dr. Tom Butynski have taught this course.
 Dr. Butynski redesigned the course over his 5 year tenure as instructor to provide a preeminent field experience to aspiring biologists.
-Currently the course is taught by either Drew Cronin or Jake Owens, and will emphasize the foundation that Dr. Butynski laid out.
+Currently the course is taught by one of BBPP's scientific staff, either Dr. Drew Cronin, Dr. David Fernandez, or Dr. Grainne McCabe, and will emphasize the foundation that Dr. Butynski laid out.

 The Field Research in Tropical Ecology takes place at the Moka Wildlife Center in Bioko's comfortable southern highlands, home to many of Bioko's most interesting forest animals.